 Often, the outcome of a case can be decided entirely based on what you say to the police before most people even consult a lawyer.
 Any damage done to your case at this stage is often impossible to undo later, no matter how good a lawyer you engage.

 1. Prepare for the Police Interview

-If you have been invited to a police station to give a statement but have not given one yet, you should first carefully study this pamphlet which sets out your rights and obligations when being interviewed by police in Singapore.
+If you have been invited to a police station to give a statement but have not given one yet, you should first carefully study this pamphlet, which sets out your rights and obligations when being interviewed by police in Singapore.

-You should also speak to a lawyer before you go for the interview to clarify your rights and obligations and seek advice on any defence which may be available to you.
+You should also speak to a lawyer before you go for the interview to clarify your rights and obligations and seek advice on any defence that may be available to you.
 This is because failure to mention certain facts to establish a defence during the first interview with police can often make it extremely difficult to credibly raise those defences later in court after you have engaged a lawyer.